 I have been at Ravensmead Primary School since September, 2004.
-I have taught in the Foundation Stage for the last 4 years, which I oversee as Early Years Manager.
+I teach in Reception, which I oversee as Early Years Manager.

 I have other responsibilities in school including Assistant Headteacher and Special Educational Needs Co-ordinator.

 I really enjoy reading stories to the children, my favourite being “The Gruffalo” by Julia Donaldson.
 In addition, I enjoy the practical activities in class, especially when the children can express themselves through their art work.

 I have been a part of the Ravensmead team since 2010.
 I recently qualified as a teacher with a specialism in Early Years.
 I enjoy all things creative, especially painting.
 Reading stories is an importance in my teaching and my favourite author is Julia Donaldson, I love the way her stories rhyme.
 I also enjoy sport and teach netball and athletics during after school clubs.

 Each week a Homework information sheet will be sent home outlining what the children will be learning in school, as well as detailing the homework.
 This will include any sounds/words/numbers/shapes being taught and a note detailing what parents can do with their child at home to enhance their learning.

 The children in Reception will be given homework every week to be completed with your help.
 Initially, this could be in the form of bringing items into school that link to the topic being covered.
 Later on in the term, the children will receive colouring in sheets, tracking/tracing sheets.

 Following this, the children will receive homework that requires them to do some writing/phonics/number work.
 Homework is handed out to the children on a Friday and expected back into school on the following Tuesday.
 Team points are rewarded to the children who return their homework to school.